-For 2021, the ERC will propose and consult on a standard inflationary increase to the minimum wage, consistent with previous minimum wage reviews.
-Any change to the minimum wage is expected to take effect from 1 July 2021.
+For 2021, the ERC proposed and consulted on a standard inflationary increase to the Minimum Wage, consistent with previous Minimum Wage reviews.
+Any change to the Minimum Wage is expected to take effect from 1 July 2021.

 In parallel, SHG will complete the pricing of the MIS basket and calculate the equivalent hourly wage.
-Based on this hourly wage, SHG will consult with employers and employees regarding a target minimum wage and options for achieving this target over a period of time, ideally 3-7 years.
-A timetable for achieving the target minimum wage will be approved and published by the end of 2021, to commence implementation from 1 April 2022.
-Among other factors, this timetable will also consider the timing for resumption of commercial air travel and global control of COVID-19.
+Based on this hourly wage, SHG will consult with employers and employees regarding a target Minimum Wage and options for achieving this target over a period of time, ideally 3-7 years.
+A timetable for achieving the target Minimum Wage will be approved and published by the end of December 2021, to commence implementation from 1 April 2022.